min2ha/ukwa-site/content/target/42366/index.en.md

   "start_date": "2016-06-03T10:00:00Z"
 }

-# Society for Research into Hydrocephalus and Spina Bifida (SRHSB)

 The Society for Research into Hydrocephalus and Spina Bifida (SRHSB) was founded in 1957 by a group of physicians and surgeons interested in developing treatments for the conditions.